modlfo/VultModules/README.md

 You can report any issue or ask me questions here: [issues](https://github.com/modlfo/VultModules/issues)

 ## Get the modules
-You can find all the free and pais modules in the [VCV Rack Store](https://vcvrack.com/plugins.html#Vult)
+You can find all the free and paid modules in the [VCV Rack Store](https://vcvrack.com/plugins.html#Vult)

 ## Contribute